Sunday, April 5, 2026

 The ruffle is a bit weird in my opinion: at some places it stands up, then it almost falls down.
 I tried ironing it up, then down, then up again.
 I can't decide and it looks like it can't decide how to stand either.
 I might just sew another row of stitches around the existing one - to keep the frill up.

 I like trying out different Burda patterns - I think I have around 500 burda magazines - I don't dare to count them.
 I have (almost) all from 1992 up to now.
 And a couple of them from earlier years.
 I have also some special Burda editions and some Diana Moden and Nahtrends.
 Oh, and some La Mia Boutique Magazines (Italian).
+It's fun to go back in time.
+The magazines were different in the past than they are now.

 No comments: